pakeke-constructor/umg-mod-monorepo/dimensions/REFACTOR_PLAN.md

 partition data structure should contain positions,
 AND dimension values for entities.

+- items mod
+should use new dimension setup

 - rendering
 we need to create Z-indexers for each dimension. camera should contain dimension too.